 Second year Pack defenseman Bobby Sanguinetti took to the ice for PlanetUSA.
 While this was his second trip to the game, it was his first time playing in it.
 Last season Sanguinetti competed in the skills competition but a broken jaw prevented him from playing in the game.
 During this season’s skills competition, the New Jersey native set the AHL Fastest Skater record with a time of 13.677.
 Sanguinetti was solid throughout the entire game.
 He represented the organization with solid play and got the sole assist on Keith Aucoin’s second period goal.

 Also on the ice representing the Wolf Pack was center Corey Locke.
 The Toronto native made an impact on the ice with every shift.
-Early in the second period, Locke was stopped on a beautiful play by goaltender Alexander Salak but then assisted for the Canadian side on captain Nolan Baumgartner’s goal.
+Early in the second period, Locke was stopped on a beautiful play by goaltender Alexander Salak but locke_corey091201then assisted for the Canadian side on captain Nolan Baumgartner’s goal.
 The helper for Locke set a league record with his ninth career All-Star point.

 But the game really hinged on a couple of ex-Pack who played a major role in the outcome of the game.